shunf4/proguard-assembler/README.md

     # ./gradlew clean assemble
     ./gradlew clean copyBuild

+Use this to package distribution archive:

+    ./gradlew distTar distZip

 Once built, you can [run the assembler and disassembler](index.md) with the script `bin/assembler.sh` or `bin/assembler.bat`.